-Nothing is quite as comforting and warming as a delicious pot of beef sukiyaki.
-Chock full of deliciously simmered vegetables and flavored beef slices, and paired with a poached egg, I couldn’t ask for a more delicious, well balanced meal.
+Sukiyaki is the ultimate comfort food – consisting of deliciously simmered vegetables and flavorful beef slices paired with a poached egg, I couldn't ask for a more well-balanced and tasty meal.

-While Sukiyaki is undeniably delicious, is sukiyaki healthy?
+While it is undeniably delicious, is sukiyaki healthy?

 Sukiyaki is not a very healthy dish given its higher calorie and fat content, driven largely by the usage of beef and the pairing of rice or carbs.
 A typical serving of sukiyaki is 724 calories with 42 grams of protein, 25 grams of fat, and 83 grams of carbs.